 - Educating you and any other caregivers

-Occupational therapy is great for patients after a physical injury or stroke and for people with conditions such as brain cancer, neurological conditions, diabetes, or arthritis.
-Occupational therapy helps people regain the fine motor control needed for buttoning a shirt, using a spoon, or working a jigsaw puzzle.
-If your loved one has trouble with these, occupational therapy can help them regain the ability to perform everyday activities on their own.
+Occupational therapy (OT) is great for patients after an injury or stroke and for people with conditions such as brain cancer, diabetes, or arthritis.
+OT helps people regain the fine motor control they need for activities like buttoning a shirt or using a spoon.

 What Happens During OT?

 - Adapt their daily routine to meet their abilities

 - Improve their fine motor, visual, cognitive, and perceptual skills to ease everyday tasks

 - Learn how to use special equipment or strategies to complete basic tasks safely

 - Recover quickly using exercises, wheelchair seating and positioning programs, and home modifications

 - Educating you and any other caregivers on how to keep your loved one safe

-Speech therapy (also called speech-language therapy) is ideal for patients with Parkinson’s disease, multiple sclerosis, ALS, Alzheimer’s disease, a head or brain injury, head and neck cancer, stroke, or serious long-term illness.
+Speech therapy is great for patients with conditions such as Parkinson’s disease, multiple sclerosis, ALS, Alzheimer’s disease, a head or brain injury, head or neck cancer, and stroke.
 Speech therapy can help patients of all ages — and not just with speaking.
 If your loved one has a condition that impacts the muscles that control swallowing, speech therapy can help.

 What Happens During Speech Therapy?

 Although the main goals are to help your loved one relearn how to speak and improve their ability to form words and sounds, speech therapy involves much more than that.